 Plants are grown relatively easily from seed.
 Seed appreciates to be sown at depth, around a half-inch (1-2 cm) in a sandy medium.
 For hardy species it can be sown in the Autumn and left in pots outside in the Winter.
 For more tender species, they can be started under lights but do well with some temperature fluctuation.
 Leave the seedlings in pots for a full year before repotting.

 Toxicoscordion brevibracteatum (M.E.Jones) R.R.Gates (syn.
 Zigadenus brevibracteatus (M.E.Jones) H.M.Hall) is native to Baja California, Sonora, and California, where it grows in sandy desert habitat, giving it the name desert death camas.
 Grows to nearly two feet tall.

 Toxicoscordion exaltatum (Eastwood) A. Heller (syn.
-Zigadenus exaltatus) grows 10 to forty inches tall in Southwesters Oregon, California, and Nevada, in meadows and wooded slopes.
+Zigadenus exaltatus Eastw.) grows 10 to 40 inches tall in southwestern Oregon, California, and Nevada, in meadows and wooded slopes.
 It grows from bulbs that clump and has reflexed outer tepals when fruit is mature (unlike T. fremontii which does not clump and does not have reflexed tepals in fruit).
 Stems are glabrous.
 (Source: Flora of Oregon Vol.1: Pteridophytes, Gymnosperms, and Monocots, p.313) Photos from Calflora taken by Matt Berger in June in Kern County and shared under a CC BY-NC license.

 Toxicoscordion fontanum (Eastw.)
 Zomlefer & Judd (syn.
-Zigadenus fontanus, Zigadenus micranthus var. fontanus (Eastw.)
+Zigadenus fontanus Eastw., Zigadenus micranthus var. fontanus (Eastw.)
 O.S.
-Walsh ex McNeal) is similar to T. micranthum but has a more coastal distrabution and is a California endemic located in the Central and Northern California from the North Coast Ranges and San Francisco Bay Area to the Inner South Coast Ranges.
+Walsh ex McNeal) is similar to T. micranthum but usually taller.
+It is a California endemic located in the Central and Northern California from the North Coast Ranges and San Francisco Bay Area to the Inner South Coast Ranges.
 It is found in vernally moist or marshy areas, often serpentine and flowers March to August.
 (Jepson) Photos from Calflora taken by Susan McDougall in March in Napa County and shared under a CC BY-NC license.